mongodb/docs-worker-pool/README.md

 To add a new property:

-- Add property to parameter store for all environments (stg/prd) by following the convention as other properties
+- Add property to parameter store for all environments (`stg`/`prd`) by following the convention as other properties
-- Go to infrastructure/ecs-main/serverless.yml custom section
+- Go to `infrastructure/ecs-main/serverless.yml` `custom` section
 - Define the variable pointing to the right parameter store path
-- Go to infrastructure/ecs-main/ecs-service.yml TaskDefinition section
+- Go to `infrastructure/ecs-main/ecs-service.yml` `TaskDefinition` section
-- Add the new property to the ContainerDefinitions/Environment section
+- Add the new property to the `ContainerDefinitions`/`Environment` section

 ## Build and Run Docker Image for local testing